Reviews You Can Rely On

 Soft Produce

-This product did particularly poorly at juicing cucumbers, having the lowest yield of the entire group.
+This juicer did particularly poorly at juicing cucumbers, having the lowest yield of the entire group.
 It created about 50mL less juice than the average, though the juice was notably pulp-free.
 It did a little better at juicing celery, only yielding about 10mL less than the average amount.
 There was very little pulp or foam produced, and the juice didn't quickly separate as happened with other juicers.

 aicok slow masticating juicer - the aicok had a below average yield for celery and cucumber juice...